 AePS offers a range of services that are essential for everyday banking.
 These features are designed to be straightforward and user-friendly, ensuring you can manage your money effectively.

-- Cash Withdrawal: You can take out money from your bank account.
+- Cash Withdrawal: You can withdraw money from your bank account.

-- Cash Deposit: You can put money into your bank account.
+- Cash Deposit: You can deposit money into your bank account.

 - Balance Enquiry: You can check how much money you have in your account.

-- Mini Statement: You can get a small printout showing your recent transactions.
+- Mini Statement: You can receive a concise statement showing your recent transactions.

 - Aadhaar to Aadhaar Fund Transfer: You can send money to someone else’s Aadhaar-linked bank account.